-- If you have symptoms but get a negative test result from an antigen test (whether an at-home test or at a testing site), you should get a molecular test (like PCR) to confirm you don’t have COVID-19.
+- People who have symptoms but get a negative test result from an antigen test (whether an at-home test or at a testing site), should get a molecular test (like PCR) to confirm they don’t have COVID-19.

 Learn more about at-home tests on the CDC website.